nasa/GeneLab_Data_Processing/Amplicon/Illumina/Pipeline_GL-DPPD-7104_Versions/GL-DPPD-7104-B.md

                          i.e. no sample will be dropped.
 To discard samples with read counts less than or equal to 100, set to 100.
 * `target_region`      - amplicon target region.
 Options are either "16S", "18S", or "ITS".
+* `remove_struc_zero`  - Should structural zeros (a.k.a ASVs with zero count in at least one group) be removed ?
+                         Default is FALSE i.e. structural zeros won't be removed.

 **Input Data:**